gimlet-io/gimlet-documentation/src/pages/docs/frontend/remix-deployment-tutorial.md

 Select the **Gimlet Registry** option under **Registry** settings, and make sure that the port is the same as the `server.js` file specifies.

 ![Remix deployment configuration settings in Gimlet.](/docs/screenshots/remix-deployment/remix-deployment-settings.png)

-You can also set a custom domain if you use one, but Gimlet will generate one for you.

 ## Step 3: Deploy